 After the 1992 Blessing of 30,000 couples, in 1995 we had a marriage blessing of 360,000 couples, signifying a growth rate of nearly 400% per year.
 We cannot take that number as representing church growth.
 The US sent less than 100 people to that event, after having sent 1,000 to the 1992 Blessing.
-Nor can we take as representing church growth the increase reported by the American church from 88 to 6,068 couples in the space of three weeks during the "360 Million Couples Blessing."25 In 1997 the global church fielded 1,500 couples, in 1998, 800 couples, in 2000, 185 couples, and in every blessing event thereafter, between 200 and 2,000 couples.
-The 2013 "Foundation Day" blessing included 42 first-generation members from the US.26 The number of members being blessed diminished to a trickle-and most of those were not converts but the fraction of the biological growth that adhered to church marriage practice.
-This is a total reversal of the trend of the church's first decades.
+Nor can we take as representing church growth the increase reported by the American church from 88 to 6,068 couples in the space of three weeks during the "360 Million Couples Blessing."[25]
+In 1997 the global church fielded 1,500 couples, in 1998, 800 couples, in 2000, 185 couples, and in every blessing event thereafter, between 200 and 2,000 couples.
+The 2013 "Foundation Day" blessing included 42 first-generation members from the US.[26]
+The number of members being blessed diminished to a trickle-and most of those were not converts but the fraction of the biological growth that adhered to church marriage practice.
+This is a reversal of the trend of the church's first decades.

-Rev. Moon never curtailed the evangelical mission, but because economic, social-cultural and interfaith activities are less demanding spiritually, they trumped evangelism and it soon disappeared.
+Rev. Moon never curtailed the evangelical mission, but because economic, social-cultural and interfaith activities are less demanding spiritually, they trumped evangelism and it generally disappeared.
 In addition, removing authority from local hands eventually resulted in the abdication of local responsibility.
 At that point, the church stopped growing.

-Ocean Church The mission of Ocean Church combined evangelism with fishing.
+Ocean Church: The mission of Ocean Church combined evangelism with fishing.
 Fishing led to building boats and commercial retail and wholesale ventures.
-The evangelical activity was, excuse the expression, dead in the water.
+The evangelical aspect of the Ocean Church vision was, excuse the expression, dead in the water.
 Rev. Moon envisioned thousands of young Americans finding God and a healthy lifestyle through the ocean.
 But all the members' energy went into the practical side of the mission, learning to fish, taking care of the boats, and expanding (or surviving) financially.

 We have this problem in extremis, because it wasn't just one secular mission; it was many simultaneously.
 Rev. Moon gave his blood and tears so that the Seminary would convert the professors, ICUS convert scientists, PWPA convert scholars, and similar educational activities convert political leaders, journalists and clergy.
 But none of these organizations served as vehicles of evangelism.
-If anything, they tended to secularize the members engaged in them.
+If anything, they suppressed the evangelical fervor of the members engaged in them.

-Russia After our growth in St. Petersburg, the trend turned negative and by 2000 there were less than 200 attending, and in 2011 it is less still.
+Russia: After the growth in St. Petersburg, the trend turned negative and by 2000 there were less than 200 attending, and in 2011 it is less still.
 The thousand members in 2002 became 800 by 2012.
 A Russian member I interviewed cited a court case against the church as a cause, both for public image damage and the forcing of leading missionaries out of the country.
 She stated that those who departed from active membership were free riders.
 American missionaries with whom I've spoken added to the analysis.
-One, the church failed to raise up
+One, the church failed to disciple indigenous leaders and turn ownership over to them.
+Hence, long before the missionaries left, many talented converts had departed.
+When the missionaries left, the remaining indigenous members could not fill the leadership vacuum.
+Also a second wave of Asian leaders arrived requesting obedience as the highest virtue and these leaders, naturally, perhaps, praised the obedient members as superior to the others.
+It might have rallied their troops but it divided the membership.[27]